 As with any other personal loan, a higher credit score offers the benefits of more attractive pricing terms to the borrower as the lender has greater confidence in repayment based on historical precedent.

 Though most debt consolidations are done on an unsecured basis, offering equity collateral can significantly increase the borrower’s chances of approval and getting a lower rate of interest on the debt consolidation loan.
-This does have its own risks as explained later in this article.
+This has its own risks as explained later in this article.

 In terms of what type of debt can be classified as eligible to be consolidated, there are certain parameters set out that vary by financial institution.
 As a general rule of thumb, the following types of credit are generally able to be merged together as part of the debt consolidation loan: